Flushing Financial Corporation (FFIC): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-Information regarding the initial capital or funding is not readily available in the provided context.
+Information regarding the initial capital or funding is not readily available, which is common for a community-based savings and loan founded nearly a century ago.

 Year Key Event Significance

-1929 Establishment as a Savings and Loan Association Founded to serve the local community in Flushing, Queens, providing mortgage financing and savings accounts.
+1929 Established as a Savings and Loan Association Founded to serve the local community in Flushing, Queens, providing core mortgage financing and savings accounts.

-2006 Acquisition of New York Commercial Bank This acquisition significantly expanded the company's commercial banking operations and presence in the New York metropolitan area.
+2020 Empire Bancorp Inc Acquisition A targeted acquisition that further consolidated and expanded the company's presence in the New York metropolitan area.

 Flushing Financial Corporation (FFIC) Ownership Structure